Academic Catalog

 Attributes: Women Gender Sexuality Studies (WMST)

-PSYC 360 Measurement and Assessment4 cr
+PSYC 360 Qualitative and Mixed-Methods Research4 cr

 Prerequisite: PSYC 291